10 facts for buying coffee for the Office

 Oxygen exposure accelerates the staling of fresh coffee beans.

-When you transfer the coffee beans from the pack into your coffee machine hopper, try to put about 2 - 4 hrs worth of coffee beans at any time, then seal the remainder in the pack with a bull-clip, or place into an air-tight container.
+When you transfer the coffee beans from the pack into your coffee machine hopper, try to put about 2 - 4 hrs worth of coffee beans at any time, seal the remainder in the bag with a bull-clip, or place into an air-tight container.

 One common mistake is to top up the machine coffee bean hopper at the end of the day or week.